 How to retain your hourly workers

 Hourly workers, like salaried employees, require work-life balance.
-Shiftboard polled respondents, and 87 percent indicated having control over their work schedule is extremely important.
-49 percent of such respondents were prepared to take a pay sacrifice to have that flexibility.
+According to a recent poll, 87% indicated having control over their work schedule is extremely important.
+49% of such respondents were prepared to take a pay sacrifice to have that flexibility.

 A flexible workplace is becoming increasingly widespread as the world shifts toward a more remote workforce.
 Companies recognize that if they abandon the rigid Monday-Friday, 9-5 workweek and give options such as a shorter work week with longer days, flexible hours, job sharing, tasks can be completed faster and better.
 Consequently, consider polling your staff to see what might work for both sides of your business.